 The Ancient Roman Agora is a two-level forum that was built over an ancient Greek agora.
 Archaeological excavations discovered it in 1966.

 It is not known how old exactly this forum is, but it must be at least 1500 years old.
-The ancient agora was built in the center of the city, according to the Roman model used in many provinces.
-It was used as the political, social and religious center of Thessaloniki for many years.
+The ancient agora was built in the centre of the city, according to the Roman model used in many provinces.
+It was used as the political, social and religious centre of Thessaloniki for many years.

 Agios Demetrios is considered the most important church of Thessaloniki.
 The temple is a perfect representation of Byzantine religious architecture of the early period of the Empire.
 It was built in the 7th century and has undergone many changes.

-If you are Turkish or you are a Turkish history enthusiast, you would probably like to pay a visit to Atatürk Museum.
+If you are Turkish or a Turkish history enthusiast, you would probably like to pay a visit to Atatürk Museum.
 You can find the museum inside the Turkish consulate.

 The museum is dedicated to his life and achievements.
 Because it’s inside the consulate, you first need to ring a bell, and then security will open the door.
-No entrance fee is charged.
+There is no entrance fee.

-Hop-on Hop-off Sightseeing Bus Tour – This bus allows you to stop in 8 main attractions, and go back to the bus when you finish exploring the place (goes by every 30 minutes).
+Hop-on Hop-off Sightseeing Bus Tour – This bus allows you to stop at eight main attractions and go back to the bus when you finish exploring the place (it goes by every 30 minutes).
 It is cheap and convenient, plus it includes an audio guide to explain the importance of each site.

 Where to Eat in Thessaloniki

-High School Pizza Bar, as the name suggests, is a casual restaurant specialized in pizza and fine wine varieties and cocktails.
-It is right in front of the sea promenade so the view is unbeatable.
+High School Pizza Bar, as the name suggests, is a casual restaurant specialising in pizza and fine wine varieties and cocktails.
+It is right in front of the sea promenade, so the view is unbeatable.

-Especially known for its desserts and drinks, Kitchen Bar is inside the Harbor offering a spectacular view.
-The comfortable environment and beautiful decoration let you relax by the sea while experiencing great flavors.
+Primarily known for its desserts and drinks, Kitchen Bar is inside the Harbor, offering a spectacular view.
+The comfortable environment and beautiful decorations let you relax by the sea while experiencing great flavours.

 You can spend a big part of your day learning about the rich cuisine of Thessaloniki.
 Try new, exciting dishes and find out about the history behind them.
 Here are a couple of suggestions:

-Walking food tour in the open market district – Learn the history of the open markets and the famous traditional Greek taverns.
+Walking Food tour – Learn the history of the open markets and the famous traditional Greek taverns.
 You will taste a variety of culinary treasures.